top of page

 How to Use

 In general your body will tell you what it needs.
 If you are not sore at all while rolling, you're probably wasting your time, so give that muscle a once-over and move on.
-Foam rolling is usually a 'hurts-so-good' situation.
+Foam rolling should usually be a 'hurts-so-good' situation.

 Afterward, follow the After Treatment section at the bottom.